plotly/public-health/tutorials/google-flu-trends.md

 ## 1. Data

 To get started, head to Plotly’s [Chart Studio](https://plot.ly/create/) and add your data.
 You have the option of typing directly in the grid, uploading your file, or entering a URL of an online dataset.
 For this tutorial, we'll use a Google Flu Trends dataset from [Google Flu Trends](https://www.google.org/flutrends/about/data/flu/us/data.txt).
-Simply, copy the URL (https://plot.ly/~Dreamshot/9040.csv) or open the [dataset](https://plot.ly/~Dreamshot/9040/) and click **Fork & Edit** to begin.
+To begin, view the [dataset](https://plot.ly/~Dreamshot/9040/) and click **Fork & Edit**.
+The Chart Studio ought to have opened and you're all set to go.

 ![Fork and Edit](../screencasts/google-flu-trends/oklahoma-bar/fork-and-edit.png)

-If you choose the latter, the Chart Studio ought to have opened and you're all set to go.
-If the former, navigate to the [Chart Studio](https://plot.ly/create/) and click **'Import'**, **'By URL'**, and then paste in the **URL** (https://plot.ly/~Dreamshot/9040.csv).
+Alternatively, navigate to the [Chart Studio](https://plot.ly/create/) and click **Import**, **By URL**, and then paste in the **URL** (https://plot.ly/~Dreamshot/9040.csv).

 ![Add Data](../screencasts/google-flu-trends/oklahoma-bar/add-data.png)

 ## 2. Create a Chart

-To visualize Google flu trends, we'll create five individual charts: (1) Oklahoma bar chart, (2) New York bar chart, (3) US bar chart, (4) a boxplot to Google searches, and (5) a boxplot of searches by region.
-In this section we'll look at how to make each of the charts.
+To visualize Google flu trends, we'll create five individual charts: (1) Oklahoma bar chart, (2) New York bar chart, (3) US bar chart, (4) a boxplot of Google searches, and (5) a boxplot of searches by region.
+In the section below, we'll look at how to make each of the charts.

 ### 2.1.
 Oklahoma Bar Chart